jitesoft/docker-go/README.md

 Docker image containing [Go](https://golang.org/).
 This image contains nothing but go and is intended as a base image to derive from in other docker files.
+This means that the user running go is currently a root user.
+Make sure you create a new user when deriving from the image so that your user does not run as root if not actually required.

 ## Tags